tlvlp/iot-api-gateway/README.md

     - **YEARS**: Yearly averages from the module within the given interval

 #### Output:
-A map where each key is a ChronoUnit denoting the scope which the values belong to and each value is a TreeMap ordered by date containing periods(scope specific!) and related averages in a Dobule format
+A map where each key is a ChronoUnit in a String form denoting the scope which the values belong to and each value is a TreeMap ordered by date containing periods(scope specific!) and related averages in a Double format

 ```
 {